eProsima/Integration-Service/doc/windows.md

         return parse_message_string(
             pkg_name, msg_name, h.read())
 ```
-in order Python to read the files with UTF8 encoding.
+in order for Python to read the files with UTF-8 encoding.

 ## Note for making your own System Handle on Windows

 If you want your system handle to run properly on Windows you must be aware of Windows dependency libraries.

-On Windows, SOSS has a bin directory inside install directory when all dll Windows dependencies files should be placed.
-Each System Handle is responsable to store their dependencies in that folder.
+On Windows, SOSS has a bin directory inside install directory where all dll Windows dependency files should be placed.
+Each System Handle is responsible for storing their dependencies in that folder.

-`local_setup_windows` script adds `install/bin` directory to the path and then SOSS application can find all System Handler's dependencies.
+`local_setup_windows` script will add the `install/bin` directory to the path, and then SOSS applications can find all the dependencies of each System Handler.